 “Laserfiche originally was brought in to get documentation out to our field employees.
 Of our roughly 650 employees globally, about 500 of them are in the field in teams of one to three at a time.
-We were able to create a custom integration to allow for updates even when they don’t have internet access to make sure that they have access to up to date documentation at all times.
+We were able to create a custom integration to allow for updates, even when they don’t have internet access, to ensure they have access to up-to-date documentation at all times.
 That setup a great jumping off point for this era with working from home.”

 Tell us about back office departments that are using Laserfiche.

 “So HR used Laserfiche to completely digitize all of our employee records, and we’re working on a number of additional integrations on top of that in order to streamline the HR process, which especially now being distributed and not having the ability to walk from department to department with approvals, etc., that’s become more and more critical for us in our business model.”